sepen/arradio/README.md

 ## UI themes

 `arradio` can perfectly work in UI mode without any theme installed.
-It will use a basic black and white interface.
+In this case it will use a black and white interface.
 But maybe you prefer to use a theme with fancy colors.

 The themes are provided separately and their installation and upgrade will be manual.
 To see the current themes available in this repository go to [ui-themes](ui-themes/).